bfetahu/wiki_tables_kg/README.md

 Following are the prefixes used in the WikiTablesKG schema.
 ![](images/prefixes.png)

+# Resource Overview
+WikiTablesKG is composed of the following resources, which can be accessed through the provided links

-# WikiTablesKG Ontology
+### WikiTablesKG Ontology
 WikiTablesKG ontology is provided as an OWL [file](ontology.owl).

-# WikiTablesKG Metadata
+### WikiTablesKG Metadata
 WikiTablesKG metadata is provided as an RDF turtle [file](metadata.ttl).

-# WikiTablesKG RDF Dumps
+### WikiTablesKG RDF Dumps

 The RDF dumps (split into several files) is provided in RDF turtle format [dump](http://l3s.de/~fetahu/wikitables_kg/rdf_dumps/)

-# WikiTablesKG SPARQL Endpoint
+### WikiTablesKG SPARQL Endpoint
 You can have query access in the WikiTablesKG via our Virtuoso SPARQL Endpoint [here](http://www.tablenet.l3s.uni-hannover.de/sparql).